N1ghtTheF0x/vrchat-DateTrigger/GUIDE.md

 1. Add component `Date Trigger` to object (NOT ON TARGET OBJECT!!!) or drop the prefab `DateTriggerHolder` to the scene
 2. set target object
+3. (Optional) set hour offset
+4. (Optional) set check type
-3. for each enabled option
+5. for each enabled option
     - set `To`
     - set `From`
-4. (Optional) set hour offset
-5. (Optional) set exclusive to use exclusive checking rather than inclusive
+    - if `To` and `From` are the same, then it will only check for that moment
-4. profit
+6. profit